 As for a place to stay, the Hyatt Regency Dallas offers the best combination of location, comfort, and price.
-However, if you prefer local experiences, you may want to check out some of these Airbnbs in Dallas.

 The Woolworth is a low key and sophisticated rooftop restaurant in Downtown Dallas.
 Besides the tacos and burgers on the menu, they also offer delicious handcrafted cocktails!

 Denver is famous as the gateway to adventures in the Rocky Mountains: a day tour to Rocky Mountain National Park is one of the most popular things to do here.

 But Denver is also a great getaway destination on its own, and one of the must-visit places in Colorado